ibm-cloud-docs/vpc/api-change-log.md

 ### For all API version dates

 **Block storage volumes**  In an upcoming release, a new value in the `status` enumeration will be added to the [volume](/apidocs/vpc#list-volume-profiles) APIs.
 When you expand an existing data volume, the volume goes into an updating state and shows a new API status `updating`.
 You can still access the data while the volume is being resized.
 For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

+**Asynchronous `DELETE` response code change.** In an upcoming release, the response code output for asynchronous `DELETE` operations will change from `204` to `202`.
+A response code of `204` implies the action is completed, which could be misleading for operations that are still processing.
+A response code of `202` is more appropriate.
+This behavior change will occur only for an API version date after its release.
+A response code of `204` will continue to be returned for API versions up to this version date.

+The new response code will be rolled out gradually.
+Each phase of the rollout will be tied to a dated API version.
+These changes will be announced in future change log updates.
+{: note}

 ## 09 March 2021
 {: #09-march-2021}